Makeup for Redheads: 8 of the best beauty tips

 If you’re pale, you know the search for foundation is never-ending – and even when you find one you think works, all it takes is a few days of sunshine, and your skin has changed colour just enough to make it unsuitable again.
 There’s no substitute for the perfect colour match, of course, but if you’ve yet to find it, a few drops of pure white foundation (MAC and Illamasqua both sell it) will allow you to dial down the shade of any regular foundation, to make it pale enough.
 You might not use it every day, but it’s a handy thing to have in your makeup bag for whenever you need ut,

 USE BROW PENCILS DESIGNED FOR BLONDES, RATHER THAN BRUNETTES

-Brow pencils generally come in brown or blonde, with not many brands producing a wide range of makeup for redheads.
+Brow pencils generally come in brown or blonde, with not many brands producing a wide range of readhead makeup.
 This is a shame, because redheads have brows that need filling in too, and we don’t want to look like we drew them on with a sharpie.
 I always buy brow products aimed at people with blonde hair – it’s much closer to the colour of my natural brows, and can be topped up with brown eyeliner/eye shadow if necessary.

 DON’T TRY TO COVER YOUR FRECKLES

 Red hair and freckles go hand-in-hand, and one mistake a lot of redheads make is to attempt to cover their freckles with foundation and/or powder, resulting in a very un-natural, caked-in-makeup look.
 Freckles are natural, though, and constantly attempting to fight your natural appearance will only make you even LESS happy with the way you look, so don’t worry about freckles showing through your foundation – they’re supposed to.

 IGNORE ALL THESE TIPS (EXCEPT THE ONE ABOUT SUNSCREEN)